 Humphreys' (2016) account of emergence distinguishes ontological, conceptual, and inferential emergence: but in none of these conceptions is novelty explicitly construed as novel reference.
 Rather, Humphreys' ontological novelty seems to be entirely theory-free, as well as realistic ('Ontological approaches consider emergent phenomena to be objective features of the world': p.
 38).
 This seems, in part, related to the centrality of causation in Humphreys' account of emergence.
-Indeed, in Humphreys (1999: p.
-8) he defined the emergence of properties in terms of their causal powers.56 My conception of ontological objective modal distinction between the observable and the unobservable: so that the empiricist cannot avoid modal talk.
-For a summary of that debate, see Ladyman and Ross (2007: pp. 99-100).
+Indeed, in Humphreys (1997: p.
+8) he defined the emergence of properties in terms of their causal powers.
+My conception of ontological emergence is objective but at the same time theory-relative, and its relation to the actual world is not a one-to-one correspondence relation, and it does not require scientific realism, as I have argued in the previous Section.